-Created by Directors Ritchie Tunstall and native Brazilian Juliana Landim, KATUMBA is a Liverpool-based drumming project with an inclusive ethos and hybrid sound.
+Created by Directors Ritchie Tunstall and native Brazilian Juliana Landim, Katumba is a community based drumming & movement project fostering mental & physical wellbeing.

 Our strong ethical and cultural identity means that everything we procure – from costumes and accessories to the drums we play – is from fair and sustainable sources.
 We support independent artists and businesses, and use ethical practices wherever possible.